dragonheim/chronoclash/docs/lore.md

 Marta quickly understood that the Collision had created more than chaos—it had created a new kind of reality, one where the laws of time were mutable and where those who could perceive the fractures might wield power over them.
 She gathered survivors—scientists, mystics, soldiers, engineers—and taught them what she had learned.
 Together, they formed the Order of the Chrono-Walkers , dedicated to studying the nature of the Collision, understanding the Vrathan, and protecting humanity from the temporal storms that threatened to unravel existence.

 Marta’s knowledge of ancient languages made her uniquely attuned to the Vrathan’s influence.
 She believed their presence was not random—that the way they shaped timelines followed patterns embedded in language, ritual, and myth.
 She led expeditions into the Chrono Nexus, decoding glyphs left behind by beings older than time itself.
 With each journey, she grew more certain: the Vrathan were not gods, nor demons.
 They were something else entirely—weavers of possibility , sculptors of causality.

+#### Prompt:
+A highly detailed character concept art portrait of Marta Hahland in her prime as the founder of the Parallax Order.
+She is a brilliant, intense woman in her 40s with sharp, perceptive eyes.
+She wears practical but scholarly attire, like a long coat over academic robes.
+She stands before a massive blackboard covered in a complex web of linguistic translations, temporal equations, and the first-ever transcribed Vrathan glyphs.
+The background is her dimly lit study, filled with rare books and ancient artifacts.
+The lighting is focused on her and the blackboard, casting deep shadows elsewhere.
+The overall mood is one of groundbreaking, forbidden discovery.

 ### The Price of Knowing
 But knowing came at a cost.